osiweb/unified_retro_keyboard/README.md

 The keyboard is designed using KiCad in order to be the most useful for anybody wishing to modify the keyboard for more specific uses, or to add to the project.

+### Capabilities so far:
+- Replacement keyboard for OSI computers
+- Replacement keyboard for Apple II/II+ computers
+- Apple I keyboard
+- Sol-20 keyboard
+- (hardware complete, firmware in development) Replace encoder board on Apple II/II+ keyboards
+- (hardware complete, firmware in development) Convert an OSI 542 keyboard into a generic ASCII keyboard

-This keyboard project so far consists of:
+### This keyboard project so far consists of:
 - A classic retro-style ASCII keyboard, modeled after the ADM-3A keyboard, which can be also be populated to fit perfectly in an Apple II/II+ case (with corresponding Apple II keymaps), or an OSI case (with OSI adapter).
 - A Sol-20 compatible keyboard.
 - Keyscan/decoder interface modules that can output parallel ASCII, and can be adapted for other protocols.
-The interface modules support multiple keymaps (switch selectable) and can be used with the Classic and Sol-20 keybaords, and can also replace the Apple II/II+ keyboard encoder, or drive an OSI 542 keyboard.
-- An OSI-compatible interface module.